 xx.3.3 WAIC Systems shall not cause harmful interference to radio altimeter systems on other aircraft while in operation in the frequency band 4 200 – 4 400 MHz.

 Note: Compliance with xx.3.3 is achieved by limiting the power of WAIC emissions below the level at which altimeter performance may be affected.
-The RTCA document DO-xxx and the EUROCAE document ED-xxx specify the power spectral density limit for a WAIC system that is consistent with xx.4.2 below, and provide one acceptable method of demonstrating compliance with that power spectral density limit.
+The RTCA document DO-378A and the EUROCAE document ED-260A specify the power spectral density limit for a WAIC system that is consistent with xx.4.2 below, and provide one acceptable method of demonstrating compliance with that power spectral density limit.

-xx.3.4 WAIC systems shall tolerate interference from radio altimeters and WAIC systems on other aircraft in the frequency band 4 200 – 4 400 MHz.
+xx.3.4 A WAIC system located on board one aircraft shall maintain its intended function while subject to emissions from WAIC and radio altimeter systems located on board other aircraft.

-Note: The RTCA document DO-xxx and the EUROCAE document ED-xxx provide one acceptable method of demonstrating compliance with xx.3.4 via test.
-Alternatively, the critical coexistence scenario described in DO-xxx and ED-xxx may also be used to develop appropriate analyses to demonstrate compliance with xx.3.4.
+Note: The RTCA document DO-378A and the EUROCAE document ED-260A provide one acceptable method of demonstrating compliance with xx.3.4 via test.
+Alternatively, the critical coexistence scenario described in DO-378A and ED-260A may also be used to develop appropriate analyses to demonstrate compliance with xx.3.4.